pulumi/docs/content/tutorials/esc-version-tagging/index.md

 ## Obtain a personal access token

-To complete the application-configurationi portion of the tutorial, you'll also need a Pulumi Cloud [personal access token](/docs/pulumi-cloud/access-management/access-tokens/#personal-access-tokens).
+To complete the application-configuration portion of the tutorial, you'll also need a Pulumi Cloud [personal access token](/docs/pulumi-cloud/access-management/access-tokens/#personal-access-tokens).
 Create a short-lived access token for this tutorial, copy it into your current shell, an apply it as an environment variable as follows:

 ```bash
 export PULUMI_ACCESS_TOKEN="${YOUR_TOKEN_VALUE}"